BovinityDivinity/bovbot/README.md

 ## Timers

 Currently, BovBot supports the addition of timers that are executed on a given interval.
-Timers can be added, edited and deleted on the BovBov administration website.
+Timers can be added, edited and deleted on the BovBot administration website.

 ## Viewer Tracking